Old World Christmas at the Osthoff

 Reserve early for the best selection; 800-876-3399.

-Dining : The Osthoff has two fine restaurants: Lola's on the Lake, which serves favorites with a bit of nouvelle flair-bourbon-glazed sirloin, garlic-crusted walleye, barbecued maple duck breast-and Otto's, which is more casual.
+Dining: The Osthoff has two fine restaurants: the Concourse, which serves favorites with a bit of nouvelle flair-bourbon-glazed sirloin, garlic-crusted walleye, barbecued maple duck breast-and Otto's, which is more casual.